hlwanhoj/YouTube-Embedded-Player-in-UICollectionView/README.md

 ![](https://miro.medium.com/max/640/1*iBnBc33VzPEjdzpE0Xh-og.gif)

-This project is to demonstrate the problem and the workaround implemented using CADisplayLink.
+This project is to demonstrate the problem and the workaround implemented using `CADisplayLink`.